Light Switch Covers

 It took much longer than I expected to complete the first single socket cover because I ran into various issues during the 3D design process.

 I began by creating a sketch using the dimensions I recorded in the last journal and padded it by 7 mm, which is the depth of the sockets in my bedroom.
-I then applied the thickness parameter with an outward thickness of 3 mm, making the interior hollow.
+I then applied the thickness tool with an outward thickness of 3 mm, making the interior hollow.

 After this, I made a square pocket of 4.5 mm.
 This is the cutout for the light switch.
 This was pretty fast to make, and this is what it looked like at that point.

 Now I needed to add the text and the caution symbols.
 This is where things started to get a bit more complicated.
 I started by having a look at how to add text.
-I used the ShapeString parameter from the Draft workbench and found a font I liked.
+I used the ShapeString tool from the Draft workbench and found a font I liked.

 Soon I had the CAUTION text on the top of the cover with a nice font.
 Here I found that I didn't want the text alone and that I wanted it to have the rectangular outline that most CAUTION signs have.